-Contractor must purchase, store, and dispense Xylazine Test Strip (XTS) Kits to supply Kiosks, as requested and when directed by the County, in accordance with the specifications outlined in this Attachment 5: Xylazine Test Strip Kits Specifications.
+Contractor must purchase, store, and ensure Kiosks are stocked with Xylazine Test Strip (XTS) Kits to supply Kiosks, as requested and when directed by the County, in accordance with the specifications outlined in this Attachment 5: Xylazine Test Strip Kits Specifications.

-- 1. Product Specifications: - a) Contractor must stock Kiosks with Public Health SAPC-verified XTS Kits. - b) The dimensions of the XTS Kits are "to be determined"; however, XTS Kits must contain at least five individually-wrapped test strips, as well as one manufacturer's Instructions for Use. - 2.
-Obtaining XTS Kits: - a) When directed by the County, Contractor must purchase XTS Kits from a Public Health-SAPC-verified manufacturer or provider in order to effectively maintain the stock in all Kiosks serviced under this SOW. - b) Contractor must notify the County at least two calendar weeks before purchasing any FTS Kits for written approval.
-Contractor must also request written approval from County before contacting any FTS Kit manufacturer to inquire about a turnaround time for receipt of products. - c) Contractor's time for receipt of FTS Kits may be up to 4 weeks, inclusive of time for County's written approval of product purchase and receipt of products from manufacturer. - 3.
-Inventory: - a) County will determine the products and quantities that need to be included in each Kiosk at each Service Site, and requirements will be outlined in the Service Site Agreement.
+1. Product Specifications:

+- a) Contractor must stock Kiosks with Public Health SAPC-verified XTS Kits. - b) The dimensions of the XTS Kits are "to be determined"; however, XTS Kits must contain at least five individually-wrapped test strips, as well as one manufacturer's Instructions for Use.

+2. Obtaining XTS Kits:

+- a) When directed by the County, Contractor must purchase XTS Kits from a Public Health-SAPC-verified manufacturer or provider in order to effectively maintain the stock in all Kiosks serviced under this SOW. - b) Contractor must notify the County at least two calendar weeks before purchasing any XTS Kits for written approval.
+Contractor must also request written approval from County before contacting any XTS Kit manufacturer to inquire about a turnaround time for receipt of products. - c) Contractor's time for receipt of XTS Kits may be up to 4 weeks, inclusive of time for County's written approval of product purchase and receipt of products from manufacturer.

+- a) Contractor will provide Service Sites with a menu of options that have been preapproved by the County, to determine the quantities of products to be included in each Kiosk.
 Kiosks must be fully restocked every seven days.
-If any given product in a Kiosk is depleted in inventory more quickly than seven days, Contractor and County will come to a mutual agreement on a quicker turn-around time to restock. - b) Contractor must stock Kiosks with XTS Kits that are unopened and in their original packages, each of which show no evidence of tampering, incompleteness, or damage to the package or its contents. - c) Unexpired, unopened Kits must contain, at a minimum, the actual XTS and manufacturer's Instructions for Use as educational materials. - d) No more than 100 XTS Kits should remain in inventory at the end of the Contract term, and Contractor will return all unused and/or expired XTS to Public Health at no charge - 2.
-Storage: - a) Xylazine Test Strip Kits must be stored between 36°F and 86°F (or between 2°C and 30°C). - 3.
-Expiration: - a) XTS Kits must not be used past their expiration date. - b) Contractor will employ stock rotation based on the expiration dates of the XTS Kits to ensure that unexpired XTS Kits with the earliest expiration dates are dispensed before unexpired XTS Kits with later expiration dates. - c) Contractor will examine every individual package of XTS Kits stocked in all Kiosks on a monthly basis, at minimum, and will remove and replace XTS kits packages that are due to expire. - 4.
-Discarding expired XTS Kits: Contractor will return all expired XTS to Public Health at no charge.
+If any given product in a Kiosk is depleted in inventory more quickly than seven days, Contractor and County will come to a mutual agreement on a quicker turn-around time to restock. - b) Contractor must stock Kiosks with XTS Kits that are unopened and in their original packages, each of which show no evidence of tampering, incompleteness, or damage to the package or its contents. - c) Unexpired, unopened Kits must contain, at a minimum, the actual XTS and manufacturer's Instructions for Use as educational materials. - d) No more than 100 XTS Kits should remain in inventory at the end of the Contract term, and Contractor will return all unused and/or expired XTS to Public Health at no charge a) XTS Kits must be stored between 36°F and 86°F (or between 2°C and 30°C).

+- a) XTS Kits must not be used past their expiration date. - b) Contractor will employ stock rotation based on the expiration dates of the XTS Kits to ensure that unexpired XTS Kits with the earliest expiration dates are dispensed before unexpired XTS Kits with later expiration dates. - c) Contractor will examine every individual package of XTS Kits stocked in all Kiosks on a monthly basis, at minimum, and will remove and replace XTS kits packages that are due to expire.

+4. Discarding expired XTS Kits:

+Contractor will return all expired XTS to Public Health at no charge.

-ATTACHMENT 6: SEXUALLY TRANSMITTED DISEASE HARM REDUCTION PRODUCTS SPECIFICATIONS - CONDOMS (INTERNAL AND EXTERNAL)
+ATTACHMENT 6: SEXUALLY TRANSMITTED DISEASE HARM REDUCTION PRODUCTS SPECIFICATIONS - CONDOMS (INTERNAL AND EXTERNAL) AND LUBRICANT

-Contractor must store and supply Sexually Transmitted Disease Harm Reduction Products (i.e., Condoms - External and Internal) to Kiosks, in accordance with the specifications outlined in this Attachment 6: Sexually Transmitted Disease Harm Reduction Products Specifications (Condoms - Internal and External).
+Contractor must store and ensure Kiosks are stocked with Sexually Transmitted Disease Harm Reduction Products (Condoms - External and Internal and Lubricant packets) to Kiosks, in accordance with the specifications outlined in this Attachment 6: Sexually Transmitted Disease Harm Reduction Products Specifications (Condoms - Internal and External and Lubricant packets).
+Contractor will either obtain External/Male and Internal/Female Condoms and Lubricant at no cost from https://lacondom.com/, or purchase, as requested and when directed by the County.